jessebraham/siren/README.md

 |:-------------------|:----------------------------------------|
 | `POST /send/email` | `{ from_addr, to_addr, subject, body }` |
 | `POST /send/sms`   | `{ from_addr, to_addr, body }`          |

-## To Do

-- [ ] Find a simpler way to configure SMTP and Twilio API
-- [ ] Implement configurable rate limiting
-- [ ] Improve authentication/session handling
-- [ ] Create a minimal admin interface
-- [ ] Write documentation and tests